Quick/Quick/README.md

 ## Documentation

-All documentation can be found in the [Documentation folder](./Documentation), including [detailed installation instructions](./Documentation/en-us/InstallingQuick.md) for CocoaPods, Carthage, Git submodules, Swift Package Manager, and more.
+All documentation can be found in the [Documentation folder](./Documentation), including [detailed installation instructions](./Documentation/en-us/InstallingQuick.md) for CocoaPods, Git submodules, Swift Package Manager, and more.
 For example, you can install Quick and [Nimble](https://github.com/Quick/Nimble) using CocoaPods by adding the following to your `Podfile`:

 ```rb
 # Podfile